david-driscoll/david-driscoll.github.io/_drafts/dependency-injection-with-dnx-aka-aspnet5.md

 }
 ```

 In the above example, the container will return instances of `IServiceA`, `IServiceB` and `IServiceC`.
-There is no knowledge of the lifecycle by my service.
+There is no knowledge of the lifecycle by `MyService`.

 ### Injectables
 There is a different kind of method that I like to call "Injectable".
-These methods allow you to add on additional parameters, and those parameters will be injected by the DI container.
-These are special methods, and only these special methods are treated this way.
+These methods allow you to addon additional parameters, and those parameters will be injected by the DI container.
+These are special :snowflake: methods.

 These special methods are designed such that you can avoid directly using `IServiceProvider` on the `IApplicationBuilder` or your middleware.
 To avoid the pitfalls with just using Service Location.

-* The `Startup.Configure` method is on such method.<br/>
+* The `Startup.Configure` method is one such method.<br/>
 This allows you to inject services that you need to configure your pipeline.
 ```csharp
 public void Configure(IApplicationBuilder app, IServiceA serviceA) { ... }